Skip to content

 $ rm -rf ~/path/to/results

-If you no longer plan to use KPG Run or its dependencies, remove the related Julia packages from your current environment.
+If you no longer plan to use KPG Run, remove the related Julia packages from your current environment.

 # If Julia was installed using juliaup